Yukari Kinga

-Yukari Kinga (近賀 ゆかり, Kinga Yukari) is a Japanese football player.
-She plays as a defender for Sanfrecce Hiroshima Regina in the WE League.
+Yukari Kinga (近賀 ゆかり, Kinga Yukari) is a Japanese former football player who played as a defender.
 She previously played for the Japan women's national football team, winning the 2011 Fifa World Cup and an Olympic silver medal before her international retirement in 2016.

 Club career

 In Japan until 2013

 Kinga was born in Yokohama on 2 May 1984.
 After graduating from high school, she joined Nippon TV Beleza in 2003 where she played as attacking midfielder and right-winger.
 In the 2003 season, she was given the Nadeshiko League's Best Young Player award.
 During her time at Nippon TV Beleza, the club won the Nadeshiko League championship 5 times.
 In 2011, she moved to INAC Kobe Leonessa with international players Homare Sawa, Shinobu Ohno and Chiaki Minamiyama due to financial strain at the club.
 At INAC Kobe Leonessa, the club won the Nadeshiko League championship for 3 years in a row (2011–2013).
 She was selected to the league's Best XI for 6 years in a row (2007–2012).

 In January 2014, INAC's general manager revealed that Kinga had agreed to join English FA WSL club Arsenal Ladies and in February she officially signed the contract.
 At Arsenal, Kinga helped propel the club to reach the final of the 2014 FA Women's Cup which they won in a 2–0 margin over Everton.

 She re-signed with INAC Kobe in early 2015.
 In 2016, she began playing in the Australian W-League for Canberra United.
 In October 2017, Kinga joined defending W-League champions Melbourne City.
 In February 2019, she returned to Japan and joined Orca Kamogawa FC.
 In October 2019, Kinga re-signed with Melbourne City.
 In February 2020, it was announced that Kinga would re-sign with Orca Kamogawa at the end of the 2019–20 W-League season.